zeebe-io/zeebe-chaos/chaos-days/blog/2024-08-19-Operate-improve-import-latency/index.md

 ## Chaos Experiment

-As we have seen [before](../2024-08-16-Operate-load-handling/index.md) high load affects the importing latency positively.
+As we have seen [in a previous chaos day](../2024-08-16-Operate-load-handling/index.md) high load affects the importing latency positively.
 The thesis is that this is due to the export flush delay, which is mostly affecting the exporting on lower load.

 Today we want to prove the following: